 This will be a condition for all the base value of log, where the base raised to the power 0 will give the answer as 1.

-Therefore, the value of log 1 for any base value is zero.
+Therefore, the value of log 1 is zero.

 where a could be any positive value apart from 1.